This post may contain affiliate links. Please read my disclosure policy.

 - Shape into balls.
 This will make about 18 meatballs.

-- Blend the tomatoes, onions, and garlic until they form a smooth paste then fry the mixture in a little oil before adding the broth.
+- The Broth: Blend the tomatoes, onions, and garlic until they form a smooth paste then fry the mixture in a little oil before adding the broth.

-- Add the meatballs and herbs and simmer for about 20 minutes or until meatballs are cooked through.
+- Add the meatballs and herbs, then simmer for about 20 minutes, or until meatballs are cooked through.

 Tips and variations

-- This dish is hearty and filling enough to stand as a meal on its own, but is wonderful served with a side of bread, a salad, or tortilla chips.
+- Mexican albondigas is hearty and filling enough to stand as a meal on its own, but is wonderful served with a side of bread, a cactus salad, or tortilla chips.
+For dessert, make some apple empanadas or churros with chocolate sauce!

 - This Mexican soup recipe makes great leftovers.
-Simply reheat on the stovetop or in the microwave.
+Store any leftovers in the fridge and use them up within a week.
+Simply reheat on the stovetop or in the microwave until it’s warmed through.

 - And since we’re talking about soups, you’ll want to try Roasted Chile and Potato Soup or Shrimp Posole Verde